eurekaclinical/protempa/README.md

 * New query modes: REPROCESS_CREATE, REPROCESS_DELETE, REPROCESS_UPDATE, and
 REPROCESS_RETRIEVE.
 These are basic CRUD operations for modifying the key-value store and retrieving data and abstractions from it.
+* Don't return Unknown when formatting a null start or finish.
+Return null instead.

 ## Version 4.3.2
 * Actually write nominal column headers for tabular writers.